JSTOR-Labs/plant-humanities/geranium.md

 title="Chinese _Gongbi_ Line Drawing of a geranium, which is named _Tianzhu Kui_ (_Pelargonium_) in Chinese." url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/Tianzhu_Kui.png" fit="contain" attribution="Chinese Gongbi Line Drawing of Hundred Flowers (Autumn and Winter).
 Tianjin Yangliuqing Fine Arts Press.
 2005.">

 ## Conclusion
 **By way of conclusion, we can deduce that the taxonomic mix-up entangling these two gen**Generally speaking, we can deduce that the misnomera did not only happen in the Western world; it has circulated and influenced other knowledge traditions worldwide.
-In this short essay, we have hopedTherefore, it is the time to clarify this misnomer, and to “redeem” the story of the Pelargonium as a separate entity from the Geranium - both in terms of its morphology, and the profound influence it has waged upon human cultures and industries spanning from West to East.**
+In this short essay, we have hopedTherefore, it is the time to clarify this misnomer, and to “redeem” the story of the Pelargonium as a separate entity from the Geranium - both in terms of its morphology, and the profound influence it has waged upon human cultures and industries spa
 <param ve-image
 title="Plant de géranium rouge: photographie / Eugène Blondelet" url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/photo_pelargonuim.jpeg" fit="cover" attribution="Bibliothèque nationale de France, RESERVE EH9-18 (42-43)">